Bus service is available through Waukesha Metro transit.

 Every attempt is made to maintain family unity by using a community-based services model, which may include intensive family treatment, educational support, and other provided and purchased services.
 If in-home services are not appropriate, the Division also facilitates, coordinates and monitors court-ordered foster care, group home, and residential care center placements, as well as secure correctional placements.

-A secure and a contracted non-secure detention service is also provided for the temporary 24-hour care and supervision of juveniles, aged 10 to 18 years, who have been charged with delinquent acts, or who may be in need of protection and services.
+Secure and non-secure detention services are also provided for the temporary 24-hour care and supervision of juveniles, aged 12 to 17 years, who have been charged with delinquent acts, or who may be in need of protection and services.

 The Adolescent and Family Division employees are Wisconsin state licensed social workers.
 The minimum requirement for social workers is a bachelor’s degree in social work or related field.
 Many social workers utilize skills gained with advanced degrees.
 Social workers utilize motivational interviewing, counseling, case management and trauma-informed care strategies in working with youth and families.
 Staff are required to complete continuing education credits in order to maintain their social work license and to remain current in new treatment modalities.
 They are trained in evidence-based strategies to meet the needs of the family and youth.
 Social workers conduct home visits, school visits, office visits, and monitor Juvenile Court orders.
 They act as advocates for youth and families in areas such as the community, schools, and court.